ashoknanda/FinTech-NewsHub/wp-content/plugins/user-submitted-posts/readme.txt

 **Features**

 * Let visitors submit posts from anywhere on your site
-* Option to set submitted images as featured images
+* Option to set submitted images as WP Featured Images
+* NEW!
+Option to require users to be logged in to use the form
 * Option to use WP's built-in rich text editor for post content
 * Use template tag or shortcode to display the submission form anywhere
 * Includes input validation and customizable captcha and hidden field to stop spam